 All three flavors are Mr. Crumbs and kid approved, verified by eating AND brushing.
 (The Boy is actually the one that said the lemon flavor wasn’t lemon-y enough!)

-- To make peppermint flavor, combing combine 1 Tbsp of water with clay in a non-metal bowl and mix well using a non-metal spoon (the clay should never come in contact with any metals).
+Combine 3 Tbsp of water with clay in a non-metal bowl and mix well using a non-metal spoon (the clay should never come in contact with any metals).
 Add stevia and 10 drops of desired essential vitality oil (peppermint, lemon or orange).
 Mix well.

 The recipe above will yield approximately 1.5 ounces and here’s the breakdown of the cost of each ingredient:

-Total cost of all-natural, homemade toothpaste that’s just like Earthpaste: $0.61 per ounce.
-That the same as $2.45 for one 4oz tube, or a savings of over 60%!
+Total cost of all-natural, homemade toothpaste that’s just like Earthpaste: $0.95 per ounce!

 We use this toothpaste by simply dipping our brushes in the one jar.
 However, if you’d prefer everyone to have their own containers, here are a few options:

 - Mini Plastic Pots: These are about the size of a single eyeshadow container and take the issue out of sharing one bigger jar.
 One batch will fill 2-3 pots, depending on how well you pack it in.

 - Reusable Plastic Tubes: These allow you to squeeze the toothpaste out, instead of dipping into a jar.
 Each holds 3 oz, so roughly one batch of toothpaste per tube.

 - Small Glass Jars: Each jar is 4 oz, so one batch of toothpaste fills each about halfway.
 This is what I use personally, since each jar can serve many functions beyond the bathroom.